Article published the March 29, 2017

 Spray dried porcine plasma (SDPP) is a dehydrated product obtained from blood of healthy pigs collected at slaughterhouses.
 Spray dried porcine plasma is a protein source used in pig feed that has many functional components that significantly improves pig performance [1,2].
 At a manufacturing plant, plasma is separated from red blood cells by centrifugation, concentrated and ...

-This member gave a presentation on 26 from February from 2017
+This member gave a presentation on February 26, 2017

 At the following event: